mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/16-type-param-scopes-and-constraints/index.md

 ```

 In this situation, we ask the caller of `listToDict` to provide us with a means
-of obtaining an id, but let's imagine that **every type we wish to use this
+of obtaining an `id`, but let's imagine that **every type we wish to use this
 with has an `id: string` property**, and we should just use that as a key.

 How might we implement this without generics?